marissaposner/Recursion-Searching-Sorting-Algorithms/README.md

 *Sorting:*
 1. Implement the four algorithms mentioned above.
-Provide a table (attached in a word document) where you compare the running time of the sorting algorithms mentioned below in terms of best case and worst case running time.
+The table in the word document compares the running time of the sorting algorithms mentioned below in terms of best case and worst case running time.
 1. Bubble Sort Non-Recursive
 2. Bubble Sort Recursive
 3. Selection Sort (Non-recursive)